(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

 So in cases like these, whether you choose to take the freeway or not is up to your personal driving preferences.
-I find that no matter which route you choose if you’re trying to get somewhere on the other side of town it will take about 30 minutes or more on average to get there.
+I find that no matter which route you choose if you’re trying to get somewhere on the other side of town, it will take about 30 minutes or more on average to get there.
 So keep that in mind when planning an outing.

 Is it Difficult to Drive in Las Vegas?
+(Bad Drivers)

-Driving in Las Vegas can be a bit difficult and as I mentioned, it pays to be a defensive driver.
-Las Vegas drivers in my experience are some of the worst drivers I’ve ever seen, and I learned to drive in Southern California!
+Las Vegas driving can be a bit difficult, and as I mentioned, it pays to be a defensive driver.
+Las Vegas drivers, in my experience, are some of the worst drivers I’ve ever seen, and I learned to drive in Southern California!

-Tips for Driving in Las Vegas
+My Tips For Driving in Vegas

 #1 – Watch Out for Pedestrians

 When driving anywhere in the Las Vegas Valley, you’ll want to take special care to watch out for pedestrians.
 Like the drivers, they don’t always follow the rules, and you may find a person crossing the road in the least likely spot.
 This is especially a problem at night when it’s difficult to see.